chenosaurus/poker-evaluator/README.md

 # Poker Hand Evaluator (TypeScript)

-This is a TypeScript port of the JS node module written by David Chen https://github.com/chenosaurus/poker-evaluator.
+This is a TypeScript port of the JS library written by David Chen https://github.com/chenosaurus/poker-evaluator.

 Poker hand evaluator using the Two Plus Two algorithm and lookup table.
 The lookup table HandRanks.dat is included in the module.